buddhist-uni/buddhist-uni.github.io/_courses/buddha.md

 To supplement Ñanamoli’s judicious selections from the Pāli Canon, we will use these anthologies to underline a couple themes I think worth dwelling on:

 {% include inline_content.html category="booklets" slug="teacher-of-devas_jootla" %}
-- The Buddha is worshipped by the Buddhists as a teacher, not as a God.
-This important distinction is stated easily enough, but to really understand it requires studying the way the Gods and Buddha related to each other.
+- To understand the Buddhist cosmology requires seeing the way the Gods and the Buddha related with one another.

 {% include inline_content.html category="monographs" slug="buddha-my-refuge_khantipalo" %}
 - While it is important to mine the Pāli literature for historical and mythological details, it is also important to not lose sight of the Buddha's extraordinary personal qualities, explained in this anthology through the nine characteristics of the Buddha.